craig-osterhout/docs/content/guides/docker-build-cloud/common-questions.md

 Docker subscribers (Pro, Team, Business) receive a set number of minutes each month, shared across the account, to use Build Cloud.

-If you do not have a Docker subscription, you may sign up for a free Personal account and get 50 minutes per month.
-Personal accounts are limited to a single user.

 For teams to receive the shared cache benefit, they must either be on a Docker Team, Docker Business, or paid Build Cloud Team plan.
 You may buy a month of Build Cloud Team for the number of seats testing.